RockstarLang/rockstar2/README.md

 D:\Rockstar2\codewithrockstar.com\> mklink /D examples ..\Starship\Rockstar.Test\programs\examples
 ```

 This is incredibly fragile - moving or renaming folders breaks the link and you just end up with two disconnected copies of everything.
+Bizarrely, it works just fine on the GitHub Actions checkout.